5.1. Creating a DataFrame#

 The library#

-And so, first, we might have to ensure that the pandas library is installed.
+And so, first, we need to make sure that the pandas library is installed.

-Only then can we tell Python to make the pandas module available to our code, using the import statement.
+Only then can we tell Python to make the pandas library available to our code, using the import statement.
 For example:

 import pandas

-That is, unlike with the built-in list, we would refer to it as “under” the name pandas, with a dot between the two names.
+Once this is done, the DataFrame type becomes available as pandas.DataFrame.
+In other words, we can access it “under” the name pandas, with a dot between the two names.

 import pandas as pd